-Saxo Capital Markets (Australia) Pty Ltd (Saxo) provides this service as general information only, without taking into account the circumstances, needs or objectives of any of its clients.
+Saxo Capital Markets (Australia) Limited (Saxo) provides this service as general information only, without taking into account the circumstances, needs or objectives of any of its clients.
 Clients should consider the appropriateness of any recommendation or forecast or other information for their individual situation.

 Saxo shall not be responsible for any loss arising from any investment based on any recommendation, forecast or other information herein contained.
 The contents of this publication should not be construed as an express or implied promise, guarantee or implication by Saxo that the forecast information will eventuate, that clients will profit from the strategies herein or that losses in connection therewith can or will be limited.
 Trades in accordance with the recommendations in an analysis, especially leveraged investments such as foreign exchange trading and investment in derivatives, can be very speculative and may result in losses in particular if the conditions or assumptions used for the forecast or mentioned in the analysis do not eventuate as anticipated and the forecast is not realised.

 Saxo utilises financial information providers and information from such providers may form the basis for an analysis.
 Saxo accepts no responsibility for the accuracy or completeness of any information herein contained.

 Basis of valuation or methodology used to evaluate financial instruments or issuers